jbcodeforce/jbcodeforce.github.io/docs/data/data-replication.md

 ### Leaderless

 In this last replication technique, the client application is doing write operation on any replicas.
 There is no leader.
-This is the approach used by Cassandra and Dynamo system.
+This is the approach used by Cassandra and DynamoDB system.
 The write operations order is not maintained.
 With leaderless failover does not exist, in case of node failure the client has to accept n missing acknowledges.
 If the client read back data from a previously failed node, that just restarted, it may read old / stale data.
 To mitigate this problem, reads are done to multiple nodes in parallel, and the client needs to consolidate the returned value (may be using